Skip to main content

 Katie Hinde, March Mammal Madness founding director and associate professor, and Anali Perry, head of Open Science and Scholarly Communication at ASU Library, lead a webinar with all you need to know about this year's tournament and theme celebrating the Tree of Life.

-February 3rd, 2025 5PM Eastern - Pragmatics and Pitfalls for Adopting March Mammal Madness with Learners - click the link to watch the recorded video on YouTube!
+February 3, 2025 5 p.m.
+Eastern - Watch the Pragmatics and Pitfalls for Adopting March Mammal Madness with Learners recording on YouTube!

 Are you an educator who is interested in adopting MMM with your learners?
-Now in the 13th tournament, the MMMagnitude of tournament resources can feel like a deluge, here we showcase where to begin and position yourself and your learners for success.
+Now in the 13th tournament, the MMMagnitude of tournament resources can feel like a deluge.
+Here we showcase where to begin and position yourself and your learners for success.
 Jump on in, the water's fine!

-February 12, 2025 7PM Eastern: "A Lioness Walks Into an Orca: How Stories Enhance Science Education" Divisions and other sneak peeks will be revealed in a free Darwin Day webinar sponsored by the National Center for Science Education and the National Association of Biology Teachers.
-Click the link to see the YouTube Video!
+February 12, 2025 7 p.m.
+Eastern - Watch the "A Lioness Walks Into an Orca: How Stories Enhance Science Education" recording on YouTube.
+Divisions and other sneak peeks will be revealed in this free Darwin Day webinar sponsored by the National Center for Science Education and the National Association of Biology Teachers.

 The ASU Library acknowledges the twenty-three Native Nations that have inhabited this land for centuries.
 Arizona State University's four campuses are located in the Salt River Valley on ancestral territories of Indigenous peoples, including the Akimel O’odham (Pima) and Pee Posh (Maricopa) Indian Communities, whose care and keeping of these lands allows us to be here today.
 ASU Library acknowledges the sovereignty of these nations and seeks to foster an environment of success and possibility for Native American students and patrons.
 We are advocates for the incorporation of Indigenous knowledge systems and research methodologies within contemporary library practice.
 ASU Library welcomes members of the Akimel O’odham and Pee Posh, and all Native nations to the Library.